 - Review of local actions on climate change proposed by the California Air Resources Board and choose among them for your local focus

 What California Leagues Are Doing

-Smart Growth - Climate action plans, Green infrastructure, Energy efficiency, All electrification, Transportation
+Smart Growth - Climate Action Plans, Green Infrastructure, Energy Efficiency-Reslient Cities-Sustainability, Universal Electrification, Transportation

 Climate Change Education

 Education needs to be engaging, with emphasis on local effects and actions.
 We are just beginning our work to put together education materials and plans specific to different California areas and issues.
 Meanwhile, use this excellent compilation of resources for education, including webinars, handouts, talks, tips for communication, and more.